bazelbuild/rules_apple/doc/rules-ios.md

 iOS UI Test rule.

 Builds and bundles an iOS UI `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.
-When using Tulsi to run tests built with this target, `runner` will not be used since Xcode is the test runner in that case.

 The `provisioning_profile` attribute needs to be set to run the test on a real device.